InfoLab-SKKU/Parkinson-Disease-Progression-Detection/README.md

 ### PPMI Dataset
 <p align="justify">
-This research makes use of the PPMI database, which may be viewed at Database link.
+This research makes use of the PPMI database, which may be viewed at the Database link.
 This database tracks the development of Parkinson's disease throughout the world and includes rich patient and clinical details.
 </p>

 #### Results analysis
 <p align="justify">
 The study is divided into two categories: single-task experiments and multitask experiments.
-Single-task experiments concentrate on training the proposed model to predict a single classification task, such as NHY stage, depression severity, or the presence of depression in a patient.
+Single-task experiments concentrate on training the proposed model to predict a single classification task, such as the NHY stage, depression severity, or the presence of depression in a patient.
 For multitask experiments, the model is designed to simultaneously predict two or three distinct classification tasks.
 In this section, we employ metrics such as accuracy, precision, recall, and F1-score to evaluate the effectiveness of our suggested model.
 </p>
 <div align="center">